Following

 Some details

-of the ship have come to light following the discovery of
+of the ship have come to light following the discovery of the

-details have been taken :-
+have been taken :-

 "

-crew :- Two crews were used to look after the ship whilst
+crew :- Two crews were used to look after the ship whilst out,

-and suffered no discomfort at all although no provision
+no discomfort at all although no provision had been made for cooking

-had been made for cooking or smoking on board.
-At night
+or smoking on board.
+At night the tempreature of the living space

-of the outside air, but as the ship proved quite free from
+was a little above that of the outside air, but as the ship proved

-from the cold."
+the cold."

 Training